TheOdinProject/curriculum/ruby/computer_science/project_hash_map.md

 <div class="lesson-content__panel" markdown="1">

   Start by creating a `HashMap` class.
-Proceed to create the following methods:
+It should have at least two variables for `load factor` and `capacity`.
+Then proceed to create the following methods:

   1. `#hash(key)` takes a key and produces a hash code with it.
-We did implement a fairly good `hash` method in the previous lesson.
+We already implemented a fairly good `hash` function in the previous lesson.
 As a reminder:

       ```ruby
       def hash(key)